 config.setUriCompliance(compliance);

-However, this was not enough to support ambiguous URIs, and the following code was also needed:
+However, this was not sufficient to support ambiguous URIs, and the following code was also required:

 // This is linked to UriCompliance.LEGACY above to allow